Edwin Walker: Political career

 On September 29, 1962, he issued a televised statement:

 This is Edwin A. Walker.
 I am in Mississippi beside Governor Ross Barnett.
 I call for a national protest against the conspiracy from within.
 Rally to the cause of freedom in righteous indignation, violent vocal protest, and bitter silence under the flag of Mississippi at the use of Federal troops.
-This today is a disgrace to the nation in 'dire peril,' a disgrace beyond the capacity of anyone except its enemies.
+This today is a disgrace to the nation in "dire peril", a disgrace beyond the capacity of anyone except its enemies.
 This is the conspiracy of the crucifixion by anti-Christ conspirators of the Supreme Court in their denial of prayer and their betrayal of a nation.

 White segregationists from around the state joined students and locals in a violent, 15-hour riot on the campus on September 30.
 Two people were killed execution-style, hundreds were wounded, and six federal marshals were shot.
 Walker was arrested on four federal charges, including sedition and insurrection against the United States.
-He was temporarily detained in a mental institution on orders from Attorney General Robert F. Kennedy.
-Kennedy demanded that Walker receive a 90-day psychiatric examination.
+He was temporarily detained in a mental institution on orders from Attorney General Robert F. Kennedy, who demanded that Walker receive a 90-day psychiatric examination.

 The attorney general's decision was challenged by noted psychiatrist Thomas Szasz, who insisted that psychiatry must never become used for political rivalry.
 The American Civil Liberties Union joined Szasz in a protest against the attorney general, completing this coalition of liberal and conservative leaders.
 The attorney general had to relent, and Walker spent only five days in the asylum.

 Walker posted bond and returned home to Dallas, where he was greeted by a crowd of some 200 devotees.
 After a federal grand jury adjourned in January 1963 without indicting him, the charges were dismissed.
 Because the dismissal of the charges was without prejudice, the charges could have been reinstated within five years.